 - Trouble walking or moving your feet or toes

-Your caregiver will ask you about your symptoms and any health problems you may have.
-He may examine your spine for any abnormal areas.
-Tell him if any area on your spine is painful when touched.
-He may also check the reflexes in your ankles and knees.
+Your healthcare provider will ask you about your symptoms and any health problems you may have.
+Your provider may examine your spine for any abnormal areas.
+Tell your provider if any area on your spine is painful when touched.
+Your provider may also check the reflexes in your ankles and knees.
+X-ray pictures may be used to check for other problems causing your symptoms.
 You may also need any of the following tests:

 - A straight leg raise test is done to check if your disc is pressing against your nerves or spinal cord.
-Your caregiver will ask you to lie flat on your back, with your legs straight.
-He will then raise each leg one at a time as far as he is able.
-Tell him to stop if the test causes you pain.
+Your provider will ask you to lie flat on your back, with your legs straight.
+Then each leg will be raised as far as possible without pain.

-- An MRI or a CT scan may be used to take pictures of your lower back.
-The pictures can show a bulging disc or if the disc is pressing on your nerves and spinal cord.
-You may be given contrast dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An MRI or CT scan may show the bulging disc.
+You may be given contrast liquid to help the disc show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- A myelography is an x-ray of your spinal cord.
-Dye will be given as an injection into the area around your spinal cord before the pictures are taken.
+- A myelography is an x-ray or CT scan of your spinal cord.
+Contrast liquid will be given as an injection into the area around your spinal cord before the pictures are taken.

-Your caregiver may have you rest in bed for a few days.
+Your healthcare provider may have you rest in bed for a few days.
 It is best to rest on your side with your knees bent.
 Put a cushion between your knees to help decrease the pressure on your spine and nerves.
 You may also need any of following:

-- Muscle relaxers and steroids may also be given.
-Muscle relaxers decrease pain and muscle spasms.
-Steroids decrease inflammation.
+- Muscle relaxers decrease pain from muscle spasms.

-- Physical therapy may be recommended by your caregiver.
-A physical therapist teaches you exercises to make your back muscles stronger and decrease your pain.
-A physical therapist can teach you safe ways to bend, lift, sit, and stand to decrease your risk for low back pain.
+- Physical therapy may be recommended by your healthcare provider.
+A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+A physical therapist can teach you safe ways to bend, lift, sit, and stand to help relieve back pain.

 - Surgery may be needed to fix your herniated disc if other treatments have failed.
 Surgery may be done to remove your herniated disc and make your spine stronger.
 Surgery may also be done to decrease pressure on your nerves and spinal cord.

-How can I manage pain from a lumbar disc herniation?
+How can I manage or prevent a LDH?

-- Apply heat.
-Heat helps decrease pain and muscle spasms.
-Apply heat on the area for 20 to 30 minutes every 2 hours for as many days as directed.
+- Apply heat to decrease pain and muscle spasms.
+Apply heat on your lower back for 20 to 30 minutes every 2 hours for as many days as directed.

-- You have numbness in one or both of your legs.
+- You have numbness in one or both legs.

 - You have low back pain while resting.

-- You have trouble moving one or both of your legs.
+- You have trouble moving one or both legs.

-- You begin leaking urine or bowel movement, and it is not normal for you.
+- You begin leaking urine or bowel movement.

 - You have questions or concerns about your condition or care.